-The IBM Problem Determination Tools Common Component has three major features, which are shared by the IBM Problem Determination Tools products:
+The IBM Problem Determination Tools Common Component has three major features, which are shared by the IBM Application Delivery Foundation for z Systems family of products:

 - 1. Common Server

 - 2. IPVLANGX, IPVLANGP, and IPVLANGO

 - 3. Interactive Panel Viewer

 From now on, the IBM Problem Determination Tools Common Component is referred to as "PD Tools Common Component" or "PDTCC".